jmarquis/conduit-ui/README.md

 # Conduit

 A simple dark UI theme for Atom that automatically matches the current syntax theme.
 Only dark syntax themes supported currently.
+Optimized for use with [seti-icons](https://atom.io/packages/seti-icons).

 ## Installation